On the day of hack

 (3) Claim I was recorded alongside my screen remotely.

 While this is theoretically possible - my camera has a little slider on it and it turns on with a little light when in use.
-So lets say I stumble upon a porn site and notice my camera light turn on - I would nope out there quickly.
+So lets say I stumble upon a porn site and notice my camera light turn on - I would nope out of there quickly.

 (4) Claim I should pay a BTC address.